SuryaSoftwareInitiative/SpywareScanner/README.md

 ## 💻 How to Use

-1. Download the executable for your platform (Windows, macOS)
+1. Download the executable for your platform (Windows, MacOS)
 2. Open via Terminal or Console
 3. Accept the disclaimer
 4. Choose the drive to scan